aws/jsii/packages/jsii-rosetta/README.md

 $ node --experimental-worker /path/to/jsii-rosetta extract ...
 ```

-If worker thread support is enabled, `jsii-rosetta` will use a number of workers equal to half the number of CPU cores,
+If worker thread support is available, `jsii-rosetta` will use a number of workers equal to half the number of CPU cores,
 up to a maximum of 16 workers.
 This default maximum can be overridden by setting the `JSII_ROSETTA_MAX_WORKER_COUNT`
 environment variable.